 We used .NET 4.0 runtime and MPI.NET 1.0.0 for C# based tests.
-DAVS Java version uses a novel parallel tasks library called Habanero Java (HJ) library from Rice University [21, 22], which requires Java 8.
+DAVS Java version uses a novel parallel tasks library called Habanero Java (HJ) library from Rice University [22, 23], which requires Java 8.
 Therefore, we used an early access (EA) release - build 1.8.0-ea-b118.
 Early access releases may not be well optimized, but doing a quick test with threading switched off we could confirm DAVS performs equally well on stable Java 7 and Java 8 EA.

-There have been several message passing frameworks for Java [23], but due to the lack of support for IB network and to other drawbacks discussed in [11], we decided to evaluate OpenMPI with its Java binding and FastMPJ, which is a pure Java implementation of mpiJava 1.2 [12] specification.

-OpenMPI's Java binding [24] is an adaptation from the original mpiJava library [25].
+There have been several message passing frameworks for Java [24], but due to the lack of support for IB network and to other drawbacks discussed in [12], we decided to evaluate OpenMPI with its Java binding and FastMPJ, which is a pure Java implementation of mpiJava 1.2 [13] specification.
+OpenMPI's Java binding [25] is an adaptation from the original mpiJava library [26].
 However, OpenMPI community has recently introduced major changes to its API, and internals, especially removing MPI.OBJECT type and adding support for direct buffers in Java.
 These changes happened while we were evaluating DAVS, thus we tested OpenMPI Java binding in one of its original (nightly snapshot version 1.9a1r28881) and updated forms (source tree revision 30301).
-We will refer to these as OMPI-nightly and OMPI-trunk for simplicity.
+PWC was tested with an even newer version - 1.7.5.We will refer to these as OMPI-nightly, OMPI-trunk, and OMPI-175 for simplicity.